lucky-wolf/DW2-XL/README.md

 - Disallowed Dhayut from all but their Velocity drive
 - Fixed Stellar Armor [Ftr] to have reasonable values
 - Scaled Armor
-  - x2 blast rating
+  - x2 Blast Rating
-  - +1 Reactive rating
+  - +1 Reactive Rating
+- Scaled Shields
+  - x2 Strength
+  - +1 Resistance
+  - x2 Recharge Rate

 ### v1.17.5
 - Restricted Quameno from all irrelevant reactor techs